Stay ahead of the curve with the latest news, ideas and resources on all things Identity Assurance and Passwordless.

 Something You Are: Also called inherence, this authentication factor is based on something that is inherent to you that can’t be copied or stolen.
 This includes features such as a face scan, retina scan, fingerprint or voice recognition.
 As scanners for these biometric features are now included in most off-the-shelf personal smart devices, it has become easier to include this strong authentication method in standard processes.

 Presenting the required authentication factors is only one aspect of the authentication process, the part that the user sees.
-What happens on the backend to verify the authentication factors means the difference between a secure, phishing-resistant authentication process and one that can be breached or circumvented.
+What happens on the backend to verify the authentication factors means the difference between a secure, phishing-resistant MFA process and one that can be breached or circumvented.
 For example, if identity is verified by matching the user’s fingerprint or face scan to one stored in a database, then it can be intercepted by attack techniques like man-in-the-middle, making it not much more secure than a password.
 Authentication verification should be conducted by secure public-key cryptographic exchange protocols.

 Finding the Right IAM Balance